Skip to main content

 A monotonically increasing version counter prevents older versions from being served as updates.

-No path of tampering
+No unsigned path in

 Wintertrace admin update detail showing version, release date, an Ed25519 fingerprint, a Verified badge and a changelog excerpt.